Sexy, Sexy, Sexy: Composition

-Sexy, Sexy, Sexy is essentially an identical reconstruction of Brown's earlier 1966 hit single, Money Won't Change you.
+"Sexy, Sexy, Sexy" is essentially an identical reconstruction of Brown's earlier 1966 hit single, "Money Won't Change You".
 Both songs have the exact same chord progression and backing track, however the latter song has a slightly quicker tempo, more aggressive vocals and new lyrics written for Slaughter's Big Rip-Off.
-Sexy, Sex, Sexy is not the only song James Brown reworked from his earlier catalogue.
-The soundtrack's "Happy for the Poor" is a Latin-styled version of his earlier 1971 Gimme Some More, written during his time in The J.B.'s.
-Likewise, the soundtrack also included his earlier composition of Brother Rapp.
+"Sexy, Sexy, Sexy" is not the only song Brown reworked from his earlier catalogue.
+The soundtrack's "Happy for the Poor" is a Latin-styled version of his earlier 1971 "Gimme Some More", written during his time in The J.B.'s.
+Likewise, the soundtrack also included his earlier composition of "Brother Rapp".

 The song closely follows typical conventions of the funk and soul genres.
 A hallmark of funk music is a strong rhythmic section, which creates a dance, party-like vibe.
-Brown follows this archetype by utilising an upbeat, erratic beat created by percussion and brass instruments.
-Likewise, by emphasising the downbeat Brown establishes a strong groove.
+Brown follows this archetype by utilizing an upbeat, erratic beat created by percussion and brass instruments.
+Likewise, by emphasizing the downbeat Brown establishes a strong groove.
 The use of a groove was pioneered by Brown in the mid-1960s, and helped define the wider genre of funk in the proceeding decade.

-A second important convention of funk, utilised by the song, are powerful, intensive and provocative vocals.
-Sexy Sexy Sexy is largely centred on Brown's trademark charismatic vocals.
+A second important convention of funk, utilized by the song, are powerful, intense and provocative vocals.
+"Sexy Sexy Sexy" is largely centered on Brown's trademark charismatic vocals.
 Common in funk songs is the use of primal vocal noises such as yelling, shouting or screaming.
 Brown's song begins with a single, sustained full body note created by a controlled scream.
 Proceeding the scream, the song breaks into the driving repetitive vocal lines.
 Throughout the song, Brown continually grunts and moans, imitating sexual noises and sounds.
 While the song has no definable chorus it involves many instances where Brown repeatedly sings "sexy" to establish a common theme and hook.

-The songs also incorporates brass, woodwind instruments and a Hammond organ to help create the song's melody.
+The song also incorporates brass, woodwind instruments and a Hammond organ to help create the song's melody.